 And it came to pass, when Jabin king of Hazor heard these things, that he sent to Jobab king of Madon, to the king of Shimron, to the king of Achshaph, and to the kings who were from the north, in the mountains, in the plain south of Chinneroth, in the lowland, and in the heights of Dor on the west, to the Canaanites in the east and in the west, the Amorite, the Hittite, the Perizzite, the Jebusite in the mountains, and the Hivite below Hermon in the land of Mizpah.
 So they went out, they and all their armies with them, as many people as the sand that is on the seashore in multitude, with very many horses and chariots.
 And when all these kings had met together, they came and camped together at the waters of Merom to fight against Israel.

 a.
 And it came to pass, when Jabin king of Hazor heard these things: After hearing of Israel’s total conquest of the south, the northern kings came together to defeat Israel.
-The huge army assembled together reflects an attitude that they believe they must stop Israel now or never.
+The huge army reflects an attitude that they believed they must stop Israel at that time or be conquered.

 b.
-They went out, they and all their armies with them: Two things indicate that now Israel faced challenges they had never faced before.
+They went out, they and all their armies with them: Two things indicate that Israel now faced new challenges.
 First, the size of the enemy army: as many people as the sand that is on the seashore in multitude.
 Second, the technological superiority of the Canaanites: with very many horses and chariots.

-i.
-The challenges brought to Israel seem to increase at each step, from Jericho, to Ai, to the battle with the southern kings, now to this battle.

 ii.
+The challenges brought to Israel seemed to increase at each step, from Jericho, to Ai, to the battle with the southern kings and now to this battle.

-We often find that the challenges facing us in our Christian lives increase at each step.
-God uses each previous victory as a springboard for what we face in the future.
+iii.
+This is the experience of many believers, finding that the challenges facing them in the Christian life increase at each step.
+God uses each previous victory as a springboard for what His people will face in the future.

 2. (6) God’s encouragement to Joshua.

 a.
-Tomorrow about this time I will deliver all of them slain before Israel: This attack was new, and more severe than previous challenges.
-Joshua needed a fresh confirmation of God’s promise for his life, and the LORD was faithful to bring it.
+Tomorrow about this time I will deliver all of them slain before Israel: This attack was a new and greater challenge than before.
+Joshua needed a fresh confirmation of God’s promise for Israel, and the Lord was faithful to provide it.

 b.
 Do not be afraid because of them: This means that fear was an issue for Joshua and the people of Israel.
-God has a reason for everything He does, and He would not have assured them do not be afraid unless there was a reason for the encouragement.
+God has a reason for everything He does, and He would not have assured them do not be afraid unless there was a reason for that specific encouragement.

 3. (7-9) Joshua attacks the northern armies, and they are defeated.

 a.
-So Joshua and all the people of war with him came against them suddenly: Joshua fought with boldness and strategy, he surprised them with an unexpected ambush.
+So Joshua and all the people of war with him came against them suddenly: Joshua fought with boldness and strategy; he surprised the Canaanite armies with an unexpected ambush.

-b.
-So Joshua did to them as the LORD had told him: Joshua fought with obedience, doing exactly what the LORD told him to do, even destroying the Canaanite weapons (the horses and the chariots) instead of taking them for his own army.

 c.
+So Joshua did to them as the Lord had told him: Joshua fought with obedience, doing exactly what the Lord told him to do, even destroying the Canaanite weapons (the horses and the chariots) instead of keeping them for his own army.

-They attacked them until they left none of them remaining: Joshua fought with passion and commitment; he did not let up until he had accomplished as much as he could.
+d.
+They attacked them until they left none of them remaining: Joshua fought with passion and commitment; he did not ease up until he had accomplished as much as possible.